 What mechanisms are in place to determine this never happens again?
 There are none.
 What consequences did the state provide should the schools’ not comply with its wrist slap?
 None.

-Each day, thousands of innocent people are put in prison for crimes they did not commit.
-Yet there are several people making six-figure salaries on the taxpayers’ dime who face no consequences for creating an illegal program that might have stolen the education from the town’s most vulnerable children.
+Each day, thousands of innocent people are imprisoned for crimes they did not commit.
+Yet there are several people making six-figure salaries on the taxpayers’ dime who face no consequences for creating an illegal program that might have stolen an education from the town’s most vulnerable children.

 Parents have little recourse since the federal Department of Education stopped allowing parents to appeal to it when they did not like the state’s response to a complaint.

 It’s now up to the state Board of Education.
 Parents should demand a public hearing between the state board and Darien’s board to determine the best course of action.
 Or the attorney general should step in.
 Or the Department of Justice.
 Intervention is needed.
 Not just in Darien, but anywhere and everywhere this is happening.